paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2010-03-15-social_media_icons_rationale.md

   date: 2010-09-13T14:51:09+01:00
   url: http://www.kaishinlab.com
   content: |
-    I wholeheartedly agree with you about catering to the 80%...
-Most sets come with icons for services I have never heard about, knowing that I spend 12 hours a day online and I am by no mean an average internet user....
-Nice set overall, I was about to start my own if  google hadn't led me here :)
+    I wholeheartedly agree with you about catering to the 80%… Most sets come with icons for services I have never heard about, knowing that I spend 12 hours a day online and I am by no mean an average internet user….
+Nice set overall, I was about to start my own if  google hadn’t led me here :)
 ---